backstage/backstage/docs/backend-system/architecture/03-services.md

 });
 ```

-This allows lets you provide more advanced options for the service implementation that couldn't be expressed through static configuration.
+This allows you to provide more advanced options for the service implementation that couldn't be expressed through static configuration.
 It also gives users of the service implementation access to other services through dependency injection, which can be useful for their customizations.